KSPModdingLibs/KSPBuildTools/README.md

 Default value: `$(SolutionDir)`

 This specifies the root directory of your mod repository.
+Generally you'll want to set this to be relative to `$(SolutionDir)`.

 #### `BinariesOutputRelativePath`

 Default value: `GameData\$(SolutionName)`

 This is the directory where compiled binaries should be copied.
 This is relative to the `RepoRootPath`.
-The binaries will be copied after each build
+The binaries will be copied after each build.

 #### `KSPRoot`

-Default value: `$(ReferencePath)` or `C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program`

-The root directory of a KSP installation.
-This should be customized in a `.props.user` file - or set the Reference Path of the project to your ksp install root.
+This property should be set to the root directory of your KSP install.
+If it is not specified, then `KSPCommon.props` will try some defaults:

+- If `$(ReferencePath)` is set, then that becomes the value of the `KSPRoot` property.
+This is the best way for individual developers to specify where their KSP install is, because the `$(ReferencePath)` is typically stored in the `.csproj.user` file that is not committed to version control.
+NOTE: `.csproj.user` files are imported by `Microsoft.CSharp.targets` which is why it's important for `KSPCommon.targets` to be placed *afterwards*.
+If it comes first, you won't be able to use `$(ReferencePath)`.
+- If `$(SolutionDir)KSP/buildID.txt` exists, then `$(SolutionDir)KSP` becomes the value of the `KSPRoot` property.
+This could be a full copy of a KSP install, or just a symlink or junction to one.
+- If `KSPRoot` still isn't set, then it will default to `C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program` on Windows or `$(HOME)/Library/Application Support/Steam/steamapps/common/Kerbal Space Program` on OSX.

 ### Customization

 Properties can be customized at several points:

-- Per-project properties should be set in the `.csproj` file before importing `KSPCommon.props`
+- Per-project properties should be set in the `.csproj` file before importing `KSPCommon.targets`
 - Per-mod properties for mods with more than one `.csproj` file should be set in `$(SolutionName).props` which will be imported by `KSPCommon.props`
 - Per-user properties should be set in `KSPCommon.props.user`.
 This is usually where you want to set the path to your KSP installation.
 You should have `.user` files added to your `.gitignore` file.